 Squash once it hardens does pretty well just keeping it in a cool, dry place.
 It will keep for a long time that way.
 If you choose to freeze green beans it's best if you blanch them first, then lay them out on a cookie sheet in the freezer till they are frozen and bag.
 They retain the best flavor that way.

 I have had pretty good sucess with freezing squash by, wasing them good and allow to dry.
 Then cut them up however you wish.
-Place in freezer bags and freeze.
-I do not blanch them as it seems to make them mushy when thawed.
-I hope this will be some help to you

 thank u for the information on squash. freezing squash it was really helpful.but would like to know if u just use freezer bags or the vaccuum pack bags